jameshfisher/jameshfisher.com/_posts/2018-04-07-the-dots-do-matter-how-to-scam-a-gmail-user.md

 ---

-I recently received an email from Netflix which nearly caused caused me to add my card details to someone else's Netflix account.
+I recently received an email from Netflix which nearly caused me to add my card details to someone else's Netflix account.
 Here I show that this is a new kind of phishing scam which is enabled by an obscure feature of Gmail called "the dots don't matter".
 I then argue that the dots _do_ matter,